bolt/docs/source/howto/making-sure-htaccess-works.md

 # Making sure .htaccess and mod_rewrite are working as they should

 Bolt makes extensive use of a common feature called 'url rewriting'.
-This basically means that you can request a pretty url like `/page/about-this- website` in your browser, and behind the screens your websever will just 'translate' this to run the `index.php` with the correct parameters, so that Bolt can produce the correct page for you.
+This basically means that you can request a pretty url like `/page/about-this-website` in your browser, and behind the scenes your websever will just 'translate' this to run the `index.php` with the correct parameters, so that Bolt can produce the correct page for you.

 This doesn't work out-of-the-box on all webservers, but it _is_ a hard requirement for using Bolt.
 If you're reading this page, you are likely in the